Ptkyr/tex-util/README.md

 and some others I don't use that much but are just here.

-Also throwing my UltiSnips snippets in here because I don't want to lose them.
+Also dumped my latex snippets and instructions for my note-taking setup at WSL2SETUP.md